openresty/lua-resty-core/lib/ngx/ssl/clienthello.md

 Returns the TLS SNI (Server Name Indication) name set by the client.

-Return `nil` when then the extension does not exist.
+Return `nil` when the extension does not exist.

 In case of errors, it returns `nil` and a string describing the error.